nelsonrogers/MCP-n8n/README.md

 ### Prerequisites

 - Python 3.11 or higher
-- Docker and Docker Compose (optional, for containerized deployment)
+- Docker and Docker Compose (optional, for containerised deployment)

 ### Installation
 #### Docker Deployment